ABS or PVC for Plumbing Pipes: Choosing the Right Material

 Polyvinyl chloride, or PVC, is a polymer of vinyl chloride and one of the most widely produced plastics in the world.
 Without the use of plasticizers or phthalates, PVC is a rigid, brittle material that is incredibly durable and resistant to water damage, abrasion, and chemical damage, and it's most often associated with pipes.

-• PVC is free of BPAs, so it is seen as a safer choice.
+• BPA-Free: PVC is free of bisphenol A (BPA), making it a safer choice for many applications.

-• Inexpensive materials keep the cost of the final product low.
+• Cost-Effective: The materials for PVC are inexpensive, which helps keep the overall cost of the final product low.

 Choosing ABS or PVC for Plumbing Pipes